Elmi67/JavaScript-1/README.md

 ## Things To Try

-* Get a little bit of JavaScript running: for example a simple function that sets an alerat called in response to the ```onload``` event would be a great start.
+* Get a little bit of JavaScript running: for example a simple function that sets an alert called in response to the ```onload``` event would be a great start.

 * [CodeAcademy: Annimate Your Name](http://www.codecademy.com/courses/animate-your-name): this is a relatively gentle introduction to coding in JavaScript.
 It covers some of the most common data types, strings, numbers, booleans, and arrays.
 It also introduces the notion of a function and making decisions with if statements.
 The drag of this lesson is that they hide the code that does the cool stuff from you.